-- 6.2.10 The Local centre will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
-There will be a co-ordinated approach to its delivery with the Council leading on provision of the community building and mobility hub and the nursery, farm shop and café to be delivered privately. - 6.2.11 In recognition of the key role the Local centre will play in terms of community development, it is the aim for the facility to be delivered in line with the early phases of the development, with appropriate connections being made to ensure access for first-phase residents.
+- 6.2.10 The local centre will provide a central focus for community activities, encouraging the integration of new and existing residents from the surrounding community.
+There will be a co-ordinated approach to its delivery with the Council leading on provision of the community building and mobility hub and the shop and café to be delivered privately. - 6.2.11 In recognition of the key role the community building will play in terms of community development, it is the aim for the facility to be delivered in line with the early phases of the development.